leejaeyong7/ppng/README.md

 Please visit https://jyl.kr/ppng for the demo with the pretrained scenes.

 # Citation
-If you like our work,
+If you like our work, please cite:
 ```bibtex
 @misc{lee2024ppng,
       title={Plenoptic PNG: Real-Time Neural Radiance Fields in 150 KB},